As always with the law, parents involved with the Family Court face two powerful enemies – the twin evils of delay and expense.

 This approach causes delay.
 Delay is inimical to justice.
 Delay means more entrenchment of the alienation.

 Judges must judge.
 [Read more]

 Ignorance and Training

-CAFCASS officers do not understand PA.
+CAFCASS officers simply do not accept the very existence of PA.
 Training in PA is only optional for CAFCASS officers, and is taken up by only 2% of them.
-Additionally, CAFCASS, like judges, simply do not accept the FACT of Parental Alienation, and that it is psychological child abuse.

 Wishes and Feelings Reports

 These are a waste of valuable time in PA cases, and should be abandoned.